Ativan Addiction: Symptoms, Risks, Detox, and Treatment

 Continued Care for Ativan Addiction Treatment

-Detox and rehab are important parts of Ativan treatment.
+Detox and rehab or residential treatment are important parts of Ativan treatment.
 People in recovery should also think about joining a sober living program or aftercare.

 These programs provide continuous care and support.
 They are for people who have just completed an Ativan rehab program.
-They also help those who have relapsed.
+They also help with relapse prevention.

 Sober Living Programs